danog/MadelineProtoDocs/docs/API_docs/constructors/inputPrivacyKeyPhoneNumber.md

 ---
 title: "inputPrivacyKeyPhoneNumber"
-description: "Whether people will be able to see the user's phone number"
+description: "Whether people will be able to see your phone number"
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---